Explore our progress

 through opportunities to reconnect Downsview to the broader Toronto street grid in support of efficient city and region-wide travel by transit, car, and other modes.

-We’re also thinking about how to coordinate a multi-modal network that supports all forms of travel around and across the site.
+We also considered how to coordinate a multi-modal network that supports all forms of travel around and across the site.
 This includes: a connected transit network, with new transit service and first- and last-mile solutions; a complete street network, with fine-grained streets and blocks; and a comprehensive active mobility network for pedestrians and other modes.

 Connecting to the Existing Active Mobility System